kube-reporting/metering-operator/Documentation/configuring-reporting-operator.md

 See the [openshift authentication](#openshift-authentication) section below for details on how authentication and authorization works.
 See the [expose-route.yaml][expose-route-config] configuration for an example of setting enabling an Openshift route and configuring authentication with both options enabled.

-Make sure you modify the `reporting-operator.spec.authProxy.httpasswdData` and `reporting-operator.spec.authProxy.cookieSeed` values.
+Make sure you modify the `reporting-operator.spec.authProxy.httpasswd.data` and `reporting-operator.spec.authProxy.cookie.seed` values.

 Once installed with the customized configuration to enable the route, you should query in your namespace to check for the route: